yomotsu/slide-anim/readme.md

 `slideDown` and `slideUp` return either promise or Promise-ish object.

 - If Promise is available: returns a promise object.
-- If Promise is not available: returns a plain object with `then` method as callback function.
+- If Promise is not available: returns a plain object with `then` method as a callback function.

 Thus, following code works regardless of whether Promise is suppoted or not.